DannyuNDos/SynthVTuner/README.md

 ## How to use

 ### Installation
-Copy the attached JavaScript file to the `scripts` folder, as shown in https://sv2.docs.dreamtonics.com/en/scripts.
+Copy the attached JavaScript file to the `scripts` folder, as accessible by executing `Scripts > Open Scripts Folder` in the menu of SynthV.

 ### Execution
 In the SynthV Studio, select the notes you want to tune microtonally, enter just intervals (`3/2`, `5/4`, etc.) or edosteps (`11\19`, `13\22`, etc.) into each textbox in the `Tuner` sub-panel in the scripts panel, and then press the button.
 If this doesn't appear in the scripts panel, execute `Scripts > Rescan`, and try again.